gabrielbianchin/MAGO/README.md

 The article is not yet available, but we will update the page as soon as it is accessible.

 ## Dataset
-The dataset of this work can be found [here](https://zenodo.org/records/10982903).
+The dataset of this work is available [here](https://zenodo.org/records/10982903).

 ## Models
-Our models for each ontology (AutoML) can be found [here](https://drive.google.com/drive/folders/1r4rxT0uLovaPf-HukEBfGQoRPa66_xc4?usp=sharing).
+Our models for each ontology (AutoML) are available [here](https://drive.google.com/drive/folders/1r4rxT0uLovaPf-HukEBfGQoRPa66_xc4?usp=sharing).

 ## Predictions
-The predictions of MAGO and MAGO+ can be found [here](https://drive.google.com/drive/folders/12ER5KpZyVXBU3UwKp58fppwFjA0nNCML?usp=sharing).
+The predictions of MAGO and MAGO+ are available [here](https://drive.google.com/drive/folders/12ER5KpZyVXBU3UwKp58fppwFjA0nNCML?usp=sharing).

 ## Reproducibility
 * Create the folders ```embs```, ```models```, ```predictions```, and ```base```